 "This pin.
 Two people.
 This is gold.
 Two more people.
 He would have given me two for it, at least one.
 One more person.
 A person, Stern.
 For this.
 I could have gotten one more person... and I didn't!
 And I...I didn't!"

-Richard Kimble breaks down several times in The Fugitive, most notably during and after his futile attempts to revive his wife, then as the cops are interrogating him and the full impact of everything begins to sink in.
+Richard Kimble breaks down several times in The Fugitive, most notably during and after his futile attempts to revive his wife (who's been choked to death by Frederick Sykes, the one-armed man), then as the cops are interrogating him and the full impact of everything begins to sink in.
+To make matters worse, the police interpret this reaction as a de factoadmission of guilt, and he is quickly convicted thereafter.

 Sam Flynn in TRON: Legacy is visibly misty after his reunion with his father.